h5bp/html5-boilerplate/README.md

 files and processes that you see here are solely for the _production_ of HTML5 Boilerplate and are not _part_ of HTML5 Boilerplate.
-For one example, the [gulpfile.mjs](https://github.com/h5bp/html5-boilerplate/blob/main/gulpfile.mjs) script is used to _build_ the project.
+For one example, the [gulpfile.mjs](https://github.com/h5bp/html5-boilerplate/blob/main/gulpfile.mjs) the script is used to _build_ the project.
 It's not part of the project itself.

 The project we publish is represented by the contents of the `/dist/` folder.
 Everything else in this repository is used to author the project.

-Think of it this way, in the same way that you don't clone [vuejs/core](https://github.com/vuejs/core) to create a Vue.js app, you don't need to clone this repository to start a new site or app based on HTML5 Boilerplate.
+Think of it this way, in the same way, that you don't clone [vuejs/core](https://github.com/vuejs/core) to create a Vue.js app, you don't need to clone this repository to start a new site or app based on HTML5 Boilerplate.

-So, if you're looking for a quick start template to build a web site or application, look at the options in the
+So, if you're looking for a quick start template to build a website or application, look at the options in the
 [Quick Start section of this document](https://github.com/h5bp/html5-boilerplate#quick-start)

-If you want to help us _improve_ HTML5 Boilerplate then you can start with the documentation [here](.github/CONTRIBUTING.md), which includes steps to clone this repo in order to get it set up for development.
+If you want to help us _improve_ HTML5 Boilerplate then you can start with the documentation [here](.github/CONTRIBUTING.md), which includes steps to clone this repo to get it set up for development.

 ## Quick start

 Choose one of the following options:

 * Using the [create-html5-boilerplate](https://github.com/h5bp/create-html5-boilerplate)
-  script, instantly fetch the latest npm published package (or any version available on npm) with `npx`, `npm init` or `yarn create` without having to install any dependencies.
-Running the following `npx` command installs the latest version into a folder called `new-site`
+  the script, instantly fetch the latest npm published package (or any version available on npm) with `npx`, `npm init` or `yarn create` without having to install any dependencies.
+Running the following `npx` command installs the the latest version into a folder called `new-site`

   ```bash
   npx create-html5-boilerplate new-site